tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

   ID, name, start and end, distance in km, category of speed limit and if it is dependent on rain season

-  additional structure for an entry of distance matrix before computing travel time between villages
+  additional structure uDist for an entry of distance matrix (in km), that will be used lately for computing traveling time between villages

 readdate.h
-  Implementation of three functions for reading input data (list of villages, list of households, list of roads) for the problem from corresponding csv-files.
+  implementation of three functions for reading input data (list of villages, list of households, list of roads) for the problem from corresponding csv-files.

 datadef.h